Cult of Pedagogy Search

 6 Ed Tech Tools to Try in 2016

-…your teaching more efficient and effective, and your students’ learning deeper and more engaging.
+…make your teaching more efficient and effective, and your students’ learning deeper and more engaging.
 Let’s take a look.
 1. Write About Update: As of 2023, Write About is no longer available.
 One key to improving student writing is to have students write more often.
 But paperwork is hard to manage, you are limited in how much feedback you can provide, and students often have trouble thinking of ideas.
 Write About solves these problems, providing students with an online space to write on high-interest topics and get feedback from their peers.
-Students browse through a growing collection of writing ideas, each one…
+Students browse through a growing collection of writing ideas, each…

 Read More